DunderData/Quizzes/Python/Solutions.md

-# Python Quizzes
+# Python Quiz Solutions

-Challenge your Python skills by taking the quizzes in this directory.
+This page contains the solutions to the Python quizzes.
+They will be posted 24 hours after the quiz is announced.
 The quizzes will be tagged with **#PythonQuiz** on social media to help identify them.

 ### Complete the Quiz